livechat/livechat-public-docs/site/content/new-js-api/callbacks.md

 ## On visibility changed

-Called the visibility of our Chat Widget is changed.
+Called once the visibility of our Chat Widget has changed.
 This responds to both user actions like maximizing or minimizing the window as well as hiding or showing the Chat Widget through the use of this API.

 #### Payload